I've tested the best bean-to-cup coffee machines from the likes of De'Longhi, Sage, Breville — these are the 12 I always recommend

 How much should I spend on a bean-to-cup coffee machine?

-It’s a lot of money, but to look at it another way, it’s £1-2 a day for a year.
+If you do end up spending a few hundred pounds, which is a huge amount of money, one way that you can rationalise it is thinking about spending £1-2 a day for a year on your at-home coffee experience.
 Not bad if you’re weighing it up against buying a fancy coffee on the way to work every morning.

 How do I clean my bean-to-cup coffee machine?